neerajkhatri04/MyTodoList/README.md

 ## Configure app

 Open `app.js` then edit it with your settings.
-You will need:

-- A setting;
-- Another setting;
-- One more setting;

 ## Running the project